BRCA mutation: Cancer onset

-BRCA-related ovarian and Fallopian tube cancer is more treatable than average because it is unusually susceptible to platinum-based chemotherapy like cisplatin.
+BRCA-related ovarian and fallopian tube cancer is more treatable than average because it is unusually susceptible to platinum-based chemotherapy like cisplatin.
+There are also FDA-approved maintenance therapies available in the form of PARP inhibitors.
 BRCA1-related ovarian cancer appears at younger ages, but the risk for women with BRCA2 climbs markedly at or shortly after menopause.

 Survival impact

-A 25-year-old woman with no mutation in her BRCA genes has an 84% probability to reach at least the age of 70.
+A 25-year-old woman with no mutation in her BRCA genes has an 84% probability of reaching at least the age of 70.
 Of those not surviving, 11% die from either breast or ovarian cancer, and 89% from other causes.

-Compared to that, a woman with a high-risk BRCA1 mutation, if she had breast cancer screening but no prophylactic medical or surgical intervention, would have only 59% chance to reach age 70, twenty-five percentage points lower than normal.
+Compared to that, a woman with a high-risk BRCA1 mutation, if she had breast cancer screening but no prophylactic medical or surgical intervention, would have only a 59% chance to reach age 70, twenty-five percentage points lower than normal.
 Of those women not surviving, 26% would die of breast cancer, 46% ovarian cancer, and 28% other causes.

-Women with high-risk BRCA2 mutations, with screening but with no prophylactic medical or surgical intervention, would have only 71% chance to reach age 70, thirteen percentage points lower than normal.
-Of those not surviving, 21% would die of breast cancer, 25% ovarian cancer and 54% other causes.
+Women with high-risk BRCA2 mutations, with screening but with no prophylactic medical or surgical intervention, would have only a 71% chance to reach age 70, thirteen percentage points lower than normal.
+Of those not surviving, 21% would die of breast cancer, 25% ovarian cancer, and 54% other causes.

 The likelihood of surviving to at least age 70 can be improved by several medical interventions, notably prophylactic mastectomy and oophorectomy.

 Male breast cancer

 Men with a BRCA mutation have a dramatically elevated relative risk of developing breast cancer, but because the overall incidence of breast cancer in men is so low, the absolute risk is equal to or lower than the risk for women without a BRCA mutation.
 Approximately 1% to 2% of men with a BRCA1 mutation will develop breast cancer by age 70.
 Approximately 6% of men with a BRCA2 mutation will develop breast cancer by age 70, which is approximately equal to the risk for women without a BRCA mutation.
 Very few men, with or without a predisposing mutation, develop breast cancer before age 50.

-Approximately half of men who develop breast cancer have a mutation in a BRCA gene or in one of the other genes associated with hereditary breast–ovarian cancer syndromes.
+Approximately half of the men who develop breast cancer have a mutation in a BRCA gene or one of the other genes associated with hereditary breast–ovarian cancer syndromes.

 Breast cancer in men can be treated as successfully as breast cancer in women, but men often ignore the signs and symptoms of cancer, such as a painful area or an unusual swelling, which may be no bigger than a grain of rice, until it has reached a late stage.

 Unlike other men, men with a BRCA mutation, especially a BRCA2 mutation, may benefit from professional and self breast exams.
 Medical imaging is not usually recommended, but because male BRCA2 carriers have a risk of breast cancer that is very similar to the general female population, the standard annual mammogram program can be adapted to these high-risk men.